Illinois Compiled Statutes

 matter within its jurisdiction, if requested to do so by the Governor,

-the General Assembly or by either branch thereof, and shall report its
+the General Assembly, or either branch of the General Assembly, and shall report its

 conclusions to the Governor or the General Assembly, as the case may be.